Looking to update your bathroom? Hardware can make a huge difference in the overall appearance of your room.

-is like the accessories in other rooms.
-The finishes should go with the rest of the space, while matching your personal taste and style
+Bathroom hardware can be an inexpensive, easy way to update your bathroom without renovating or even painting.
+It can take an outdated bathroom and make it look fresh and modern in minutes.
+Hardware in a bathroom is like the accessories in other rooms.
+The finishes should go with the rest of the space, while matching your personal taste and style.
+Choosing a Finish

 When choosing a finish, keep in mind any other changes you might make to your space.

 - Chrome: Easy to clean and care for, chrome is a complimentary metal that matches many styles—from country to contemporary.

 - Brass: Classic and elegant, brass works best with a traditional, polished space.

 - Ceramic: A perfect pairing for a French country or shabby chic room.